artemsmikh/artemsmikh.github.io/_posts/2023-01-28-adding-a-notification-scene-to-an-apple-watch-app-in-xcode-14.md

 title: Adding a Notification Scene to an Apple Watch App in Xcode 14
 ---

-As you may know, one of the best ways for an iOS developer to start learning SwiftUI from scratch is to use a [SwiftUI tutorial from Apple](https://developer.apple.com/tutorials/swiftui) in which you build a simple app called *Landmarks*.
+As you may know, one of the best ways for an iOS developer to start learning SwiftUI is to complete a [SwiftUI tutorial from Apple](https://developer.apple.com/tutorials/swiftui) in which you build a simple and neat app called *Landmarks*.
 This tutorial is a great start that can help you dive into SwiftUI and Combine and build a solid foundation to learn further things.

 Unfortunately, as of January 2023, the tutorial is still built upon using Xcode 13, even though Xcode 14.2 is the latest version that has been released to date.
 This might not seem like a big deal until you reach one of the latest chapters: [*Creating a watchOS App*](https://developer.apple.com/tutorials/swiftui/creating-a-watchos-app).
 In this chapter you create a simple watchOS Companion App for your *Landmarks* app, and do some watch-related stuff, including creating a custom Notification interface.

 The problem with using Xcode 14+ for this tutorial is that at some point, the tutorial asks you to modify files that exist only if you created a watchOS target in Xcode 13.
 These files are: `NotificationView.swift`, `NotificationController.swift`, and `PushNotificationPayload.apns`.
-It also asks you to run a scheme for the notification which does not exist if you're doing the tutorial in Xcode 14:
+It also asks you to run a notification scheme which does not exist if you're doing the tutorial in Xcode 14:

 ![watchOS target files when created in Xcode 13, total of 5 files]({{site.baseurl}}/assets/images/watch_landmarks/navigator_13.png){:style="display:block; margin-left:auto; margin-right:auto"}
 *watchOS target files when created in Xcode 13*